What You’ll Need

 2. Sanity Project

-You need an active Sanity project with a dataset.
-If you don’t have one yet:1
+You need an active Sanity project with at least one dataset.- Project ID

 3. Sanity API Token

-You’ll need an API token with write permissions:1
+You’ll need an API token with write permissions:- Sanity Free: Editor

 4. ContentWrap Account